codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds.md

 With access to bank feeds, your customers can more easily reconcile bank transactions against accounting entries, like invoices and bills.

-Bank feeds functionality is part of our existing Xero accounting integration.
+Bank feeds functionality is part of our existing [Xero integration](/integrations/accounting/xero/accounting-xero).

 ## Supported data types and operations​